Wilfongjt/source-data/README.md

 Preparing data for uploading to the open data portal.
 ## Naming
 * Don't change the name of the original source file.
 You may not be the originator of the file so keep the file as recognizeable to the originator as possible for ease of communications.
+* Use a script to copy original files to an
+* Script column name changes

 ## Missing and Malformed Data